engineersakibcse47/AI-in-Cardiology-Predicting-Heart-Attacks-with-Machine-Learning/README.md

 # AI in Cardiology: Predicting Heart Attacks with Machine Learning

 ## Introduction
+This project focuses on building machine learning models to predict the likelihood of heart attacks based on various health metrics and risk factors.
+By analyzing a dataset containing patient information, the goal is to identify patterns that may indicate the risk of a heart attack.

 ### What is Heart Attack?
 Discusses Myocardial infarction, commonly known as a heart attack, explaining how it occurs due to occlusion of vessels by cholesterol and fat, leading to blood flow blockage and potential fatality.